ACANTHAMOEBA KERATITIS

 Bacterial Infection

-Unfortunately when it comes to properly diagnose AK, statistics show that around 69% of AK Warriors worldwide are being misdiagnosed amongst others herpes, bacterial, viral, or fungal pathogens.
-Even more concerning is that over 38% of AK cases are misdiagnosed as herpes simplex, this can lead to the administration of corticoids and steroids, worsening the infection and the situation, and 20% as bacterial infection.
+Unfortunately, when it comes to correctly diagnosing AK, statistics show that around 75% to 90 % of AK patients are being misdiagnosed with herpes, bacterial, viral or fungal pathogens, amongst others.
+More worryingly, 48% of the misdiagnosed AK cases are herpes simplex, which can lead to the administration of corticosteroids and steroids, making the infection worse and leading to a poorer outcome.
+Another 25,2 % as fungal infection and 3,9% are mistaken as bacterial infection.

-While there may be similarities in symptoms with other infections, the treatments are vastly different.
-It is crucial to get the correct diagnosis for AK quickly.
-Because of misdiagnoses the recognition of AK often takes days, weeks, months, or even over a year, during which time the amoeba can continue to multiply or hide deeper in the cornea.
+The symptoms may be similar to other infections.
+However, the treatment is very different.
+It is vital that the correct diagnosis of AK is made quickly.
+Due to misdiagnosis, it can take days, weeks, months or even over a year to detect AK, during which time the amoeba can continue to multiply or hide deeper in the cornea.

 TREATMENT

-Despite the disturbing symptoms the first priority of AK treatment is to eradicate the parasite.
-The corneal specialist will prescribe anti amoebic eye drops to attack the amoeba along with possible other eye drops and oral medication.
+Despite the disturbing symptoms the first priority in treating AK is to eradicate the parasite.
+The cornea specialist will prescribe anti amoebic eye drops to attack the amoeba along with other helpful eye drops and oral medication.

 The initial phase of treatment involves using the drops every hour 24/7.

 In the second phase these eye drops are used during waking hours.
 The duration of this whole process depends on the severity of the infection, the availability of the drugs and the experience of the specialist.
 This can take from six months up to one year or even longer.
-However, in some cases medication may be stopped to see how the eye reacts before restarting treatment in case of a relapse.
+However, in some cases, the medication may be stopped to see how the eye responds.
+If the infection flares up again, the treatment can be restarted.

 Once the amoeba has been eradicated, the specialist’s next priority is to help restore vision.
-This may involve procedures such as cataract surgery or corneal transplantation.
-The outcome of treatment varies greatly, ranging from clear vision, to vision loss or eye removal.
+This may include cataract surgery, corneal transplants, and other procedures.
+From clear sight to loss of vision or removal of the eye, the outcome of treatment varies widely.

-The journey is characterized by many ups and downs, with the intense drop regime, excruciating pain, and many eye appointments, leaving little space for daily life.
+The journey is characterized by many ups and downs, an intense drop regime, excruciating pain and many eye appointments, leaving little space for daily life.
 AK affects not only the eye, but also the mental and emotional health of the patient.

 AFTERMATH

-Unfortunately, AK can have severe consequences even after the amoeba is eradicated.
-Despite medical treatment and surgery, there may be long-term or permanent damage, leading to vision loss, blindness or removal of the eye.
+Unfortunately, AK can still have serious effects even after the infection has been treated.
+Some people may experience long-term or permanent damage, which could include vision loss, blindness or, in rare cases, the need for removal of the eye.